libor-m/scrimer/doc/project-sh.rst

 Example ``project.sh`` ::

+  # number of cores you want to use for parallel calculations
+  CPUS=8

   # location of genome data in your system
   # you need write access to add a new reference genome to that location
   GENOMES=/data/genomes